floraison/flor/doc/common_attributes.md

   david 'perform task d'
 ```

-Alice and Bob have 60 to peform their tasks (they're probably automated) while Charly has 2 days and 12 hours.
+Alice and Bob have 60 to perform their tasks (they're probably automated) while Charly has 2 days and 12 hours.
 David has no time constraint.

 When a timeout triggers, the subtree rooted in the node with the timeout: attribute gets cancelled